NRI Banking Services

 Repatriation Unrestricted repatriation of funds for both the principal amount and the interest amount.
 Limited repatriation of an amount of up to 1 million USD per financial year.

-Tax Treatment Totally Tax Free Interest income is subject to tax implications.
+Tax Treatment Totally tax-free.
+Interest income is subject to tax implications.

-Exchange rate fluctuation risk Under risk No risk
+Exchange Rate Fluctuation Risk Under risk No risk

 Joint Account Holding Can be jointly opened with another NRI.
 Can be opened jointly with another NRI or a resident Indian (a close relative) as stated in the Companies Act, 1956, Section 6.